 Additionally, there's the cost of context switching—the time it takes to switch from the email you're writing to reporting, then back to your calendar, into a meeting, and back to email.
 You can't immediately pick up new tasks.
 Every time, you lose a few minutes and some focus.

 So, what do virtual assistants do?
-They help you reduce how often you have to context switch.
-They tackle those outward-facing front office tasks that take up so much of your time.
+They help you minimize the need for frequent context switching.
+They handle those outward-facing front office tasks that take up a large part of your time.
+These are the traditional tasks you hire a virtual assistant for.

 General admin tasks include:

-For example, when you travel, your virtual assistant can arrange appointments with important contacts in the destination area.
-They can also keep track of your preferences (or those of your contacts) for meeting locations and times.
+For instance, when you're traveling, your virtual assistant can set up meetings with key contacts in the area.
+They can also stay on top of your preferences (or those of your contacts) for meeting spots and times.

-Professionals that use virtual assistants for these tasks include:
+Professionals who use virtual assistants for these tasks include:

 Multiple studies show salespeople spend just 11%-36% of their time selling, while most of their time is spent on non-sales tasks.
 (Insidesales.com: 36% Proudfoot Consulting Group: 11% Pace Productivity: 22% Salesforce: 30%)